air-jordan1/golden-ducks-react/README.md

+This is the spring 2026 Software Development project of George, Kenneth, Jordan, and Eunice. https://goldenducks-6f2df.web.app is the url of the hosted website.
+A good tool for testing html features is https://htmlcheatsheet.com/

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.